Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 As you inhale, gently lift your upper body off the mat, using the strength of your back muscles.
 Keep your pelvis and legs grounded, and avoid putting excessive pressure on the lower back.
 Hold this pose for a few breaths, feeling the gentle stretch in your spine and the activation of your back muscles.
 The Sphinx Pose can help to improve posture, increase spinal stability, and reduce discomfort associated with a herniated disc.

-Incorporating these yoga poses into your daily routine can support the healing process and provide relief from the symptoms of a herniated disc.
+Incorporating these into your daily routine can support the healing process and provide relief from the symptoms of a herniated disc.
 Remember to listen to your body and modify the poses as needed to ensure comfort and safety.
 Regular practice, combined with proper medical guidance, can help you regain strength, flexibility, and overall well-being.

 (* Cat-Cow Pose